sourcegraph/handbook/content/support/customer-support-triaging.md

 - **Step 3:** Identify if there is action for CS or not

-  - If there is an action for CS, go to step 4.
-There is an action for CS if the issue is:
+  - If there is an action for CS, got to Step 4.
+There is an action for CS if the action is to:
-    - to troubleshoot
+    - troubleshoot
-    - to explain how a feature works in the product/how to do a simple task in the product
+    - explain how a feature works in the product/how to do something in the product
-    - to handle anything related to security for a customer without a CE (free, cloud, teams, open source)
+    - handle anything related to security for a customer without a CE
-    - to handle a feature request for a customer without a CE (free, cloud, teams, open source)
+    - handle a feature request for a customer without a CE
   - If there is no action for CS, go to step 8.
-There is no action for CS if the issue:
+There is no action for CS if the action is to:
-    - to handle anything related to licensing
+    - handle anything related to licensing
-    - to handle anything related to security for a customer with a CE
+    - handle anything related to security for a customer with a CE
-    - to handle a feature request for a customer with a CE
+    - handle a feature request for a customer with a CE
-    - to provide best practice guidance
-    - to answer questions related to proactive matters / account strategy
+    - provide guidance on how to think about using Sourcegraph/drive adoption (ie more proactive in nature guidance)

   If it's not clear, post in #customer-support-triage and brainstorm the best path.